hcc23/howto/howto_cacert_certificates.md

 - Log on to CAcert and go to 'Client Certificates'->'New' (https://www.cacert.org/account.php?id=3)

-- Select the email address you enterd in step 3 above and check that the name also matches.[1]
+- Select the email address you enterd in step 3 above.

 - Check the 'Show Advanced Options' box and copy-paste your CSR into the text field.
 (Note: the lines with 'BEGIN CERTIFICATE REQUEST' and 'END CERTIFICATE REQUEST' are part of the request and need to be copy-pasted as well!)

+If you have enough assurance points to include your name into the certificate, also check the following:[1]

+- Check that the name with CAcert is the same as the one you entered during the CSR creation.

+- Check the box that says to sign the certificat with the Class 3 CAcert one.

+No matter if you have a name or not, continue as follows:

 - Check 'I accept the CAcert Community Agreement (CCA)' box and click 'Next'